Granada: Charterhouse

 The Charterhouse of Granada is a monastery of cloistered monks, located in what was a farm or Muslim almunia called Aynadamar ("fountain of tears") that had an abundance of water and fruit trees.
 The initiative to build the monastery in that place was begun by Gonzalo Fernández de Córdoba, known as El Gran Capitán.
 The charterhouse was founded in 1506; construction started ten years later, and continued for the following 300 years.

 The Monastery suffered heavy damage during the Peninsular War and lost considerable property in 1837 as a result of the confiscations of Mendizábal.
 Currently, the monastery belongs to the Carthusians, reporting directly to the Archdiocese of Granada.

 The street entrance to the complex is an ornate arch of Plateresque style.
 Through it one reaches a large courtyard, at the end which is a wide staircase leading to the entrance of the church.
 The church, of early 16th century style and plan, has three entrances, one for the faithful and the other two for monks and clergy.
-Its plan has a single nave divided into four sections, highlighting the retables of Juan Sánchez Cotán and the chancel's glass doors, adorned with mother-of-pearl, silver, rare woods and ivory.
+Its plan has a single nave divided into four sections, highlighting the retables of Juan Sánchez Cotán and the chancel's glass doors, adorned with mother-of-pearl, silver, rare woods, and ivory.
 The presbytery is covered by elliptical vaulting.
 The main altar, between the chancel arch and the church tabernacle, is gilded wood.

 The church's tabernacle and sancta sanctorum are considered a masterpiece of Baroque Spanish art in its blend of architecture, painting and sculpture.
 The dome that covers this area is decorated with frescoes by the Córdoba artist Antonio Palomino (18th century) representing the triumph of the Church Militant, faith, and religious life.

 The courtyard, with galleries of arches on Doric order columns opening on it, is centered by a fountain.
 The Chapter House of Legos is the oldest building of the monastery (1517).
 It is rectangular and covered with groin vaulting.

 Mosque of Granada

-The Mosque of Granada was inaugurated in 2003 on the summit of the neighborhood of Albayzin.
+The new mosque was inaugurated in 2003 on the summit of the neighborhood of Albayzin.
 The mosque was built near the Church of San Salvador and the Church of San Nicolás.
 The Church of San Salvador was built on the site of the Great Mosque of Albayzin.
 The Society for the Return of Islam in Spain purchased the site in 1981, but it took many years for the plans to be approved.
 The mosque's initial funding was supplied by Shaykh 'Abdalqadir as-Sufi al-Murabit who envisioned providing Granada's new Spanish Muslim community with a mosque.
 Additional funding came from Malaysia, Morocco and the United Arab Emirates.
 In 1991 the CIE (Comunidad Islámica en España) hired the architect Renato Ramirez Sanchez to design the mosque.
 In the 1990s, there was a heated debate pertaining to the design of the minaret.
 Construction eventually began in 2001.
 The mosque now serves about 500 people.